uintdev/pihidproxy/README.md

 pip install evdev
 ```

-Ensure the files from this repository are stored under `bash /home/pi/pihidproxy` and run the following:
+Ensure the files from this repository are stored under `/home/pi/pihidproxy` and run the following:

 ```bash
 chmod +x /home/pi/pihidproxy/*.sh